kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 \(3\) Further collection will not result in excessive accumulation of PFC revenue.

 \(d\) The Administrator, upon determining that the agency has shown good cause for the delay and that other elements of the request are satisfactory, grants the request for extension to the public agency.
 The Administrator advises the public agency in writing not more than 90 days after receipt of the request.
-The duration of the extension shall be as specified in §158.33 of this part.
+The duration of the extension shall be as specified in [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.33   Duration of authority to impose a PFC before project implementation.|§158.33]] of this part.

 ### §158.37   Amendment of approved PFC.